 The M1 Finance app is comprehensive and streamlined and offers all of the functionality of the desktop platform.
 Let’s take a look at a few mobile features that we love.

-- Streamlined, one-stop-shop design: M1 Finance’s app offers a 1-stop shop for all of your M1 accounts.
+- Streamlined, 1-stop-shop design.
+M1 Finance’s app offers a 1-stop shop for all of your M1 accounts.
 If you bank or borrow through the broker, you can find everything on your app.
 Just swipe through your screens to access all of your accounts.

 The M1 Finance app is available as a free download for both Android and Apple devices.

-There are a lot of features to love about M1 Finance — especially if you’ve never invested your money before and you’re looking for an app that offers a lot of handholding and assistance.
-M1’s unique pie investing strategy isn’t just easy to master and intuitive.
-It also offers you a visual way to picture where your money is actually going and how you’re progressing toward your goals.
+There are a lot of features to love about M1 Finance.
+M1’s unique pie investing strategy offers you a visual way to picture where your money is actually going and how you’re progressing toward your goals.

 M1 Finance is best used by investors who know that they should be saving for retirement or investing to create passive income, but who aren’t very interested in the heavy lifting that comes with choosing which investments to buy.
 Sure, you can research and purchase individual stocks and ETFs through your M1 account, but the platform doesn’t offer the research and charting tools that other brokers like TD Ameritrade and Fidelity do.
 The broker’s real value is in its pre-allocated expert portfolios, which make investing (according to your risk tolerance) easy and fun.

 Beyond its pie investing feature, there are plenty of places where M1 Finance can improve.
 The broker doesn’t offer any form of mutual fund investing and it doesn’t offer day trading tools.
-M1’s customer service needs a few more options, and we’d love to see the broker expand its asset offerings to include futures, forex and individual bonds.
+We’d love to see the broker expand its asset offerings to include futures, forex and individual bonds.